Izugance/HNGX-stage-two/DOCUMENTATION.md

 name, which we take as "A Name", for example.
 The format for retrieving a Person instance matching  "A Name" would be a GET request to "hngx-izu-2.onrender.com/api/a-name".
-This returns a Person instance in the format {"person":
+This returns a Person instance in the format {"person": personInstance}.
-<personInstance>}.
-* POST "hngx-izu-2/api/user_id": Continuing with the previous example, sending a POST request to "HNG-izu-2.onrender.com/api/a-name" with a body in the format {"name": "a new name"} would update the Person instance matching "a name" and return the updated Person instance in the format {"person": <personInstance>}.
+* POST "hngx-izu-2/api/user_id": Continuing with the previous example, sending a POST request to "HNG-izu-2.onrender.com/api/a-name" with a body in the format {"name": "a new name"} would update the Person instance matching "a name" and return the updated Person instance in the format {"person": personInstance}.
 * DELETE "hngx-izu-2.onrender.com/api/user_id": A DELETE request to "HNGx-izu2/api/a-name"
-would delete the Person instance matching "a name" from the database.
+would delete the Person instance matching "a name" from the database and return it in the format {"person": personInstance}.